Eligibility to Earn ASHA CEUs

 - Credentialed by a national regulatory agency to practice SLP or audiology

-- Engaged in a Clinical Fellowship under the supervision of an individual with their ASHA CCC
+- Engaged in a Clinical Fellowship, which is supervised by someone with their ASHA CCC

 - Currently enrolled in a masters or doctoral program in SLP or audiology